It's great to get feedback about the Practice and we use it to monitor how we are doing and identify how we can improve what we do.

-If you have had a poor experience then we would prefer it if you talked to us about it before you do anything else.
-There aren't many things that we can't put right or at least explain by talking them through with you.
-Our Practice Manager will always make time available to talk to patients about their experience and if he isn't available at the time you call then the Receptionist will take your details and he will call you back as soon as he can.
+If you have had a poor experience, then we would prefer it if you talked to us about it before you do anything else.
+There aren't many things we can't put right or at least explain by discussing them with you.
+Our Practice Manager will always make time available to talk to patients about their experience and if she isn't available at the time you call then, please speak to the Assistant Practice Manager, or Office Manager about your experience.
+A Receptionist can also take your details, and a team member will call you back as soon as possible.

 If you want to make a complaint in writing without speaking to us first then you can do that in a simple letter addressed to the Practice Manager or you can use our complaints form.
 Download it here.